liufuyang/bdmtoy/README.md

 # nonameadapter

+A fork for Mac M chip users!
+See more info in [README.Mac.md](./README.Mac.md) for building and using it on Mac.

 !
 IMPORTANT !
 IMPORTANT !
 IMPORTANT !
 IMPORTANT !
 IMPORTANT !
 IMPORTANT !
 * Firmwares built / uploaded before 21/9/2022 must be updated to function with the current host code/apps.